ucfopen/Materia/docker/README.md

 5. Any additional configurations for the `webserver` service definition as far as port assignments or considerations for network traffic reaching the host machine.

 > [!IMPORTANT]
 > Several environment variable configurations **must** be set or updated in a production instance.
-These inlude:
+These include:
 > * `FUEL_ENV=production`
 > * `LTI_KEY`, `LTI_SECRET`, `LTI_GUID`, and `LTI_TOOL_ID` must be set if you intend to use Materia with an LMS.
 > * `AUTH_SALT`, `AUTH_SIMPLEAUTH_SALT`, and `CIPHER_KEY`: _see the commands section below for generating a unique salt hash for these values._